OlgaKuvs/extroversion_introversion_test/README.md

 ## <div id="model">Data Model</div>

 ### <div id="database">Writing to Database</div>
-After the end of the test, the username, email and test result are entered into the database.
+After the user passes the test, the username, email and test result are entered into the database.
 Excel sheets were used to store the test questions, user's data and test results.
-The workbook consists of 4 worksheets: 'Test1', 'Test2', 'Test3' and 'Users'.
+The workbook consists of 4 tables: 'Test1', 'Test2', 'Test3' and 'Users'.

-Each test sheet consists of questions and keys to answers.
+Each test table consists of questions and answer keys.
 ![](documentation/excel_sheet_sample1.png)

-'Users' sheet consists of user's name, email and test result.
+'Users' table consists of 3 columns: user's name, email and test result.
 ![](documentation/excel_sheet_sample2.png)

 ### <div id="class">Questions_Answers Class</div>